Golf Tutorials

 • It must be your first shot from the designated teeing area for that hole.

-• It should be properly witnessed, ideally by at least one other person in your apy-group.
+• It should be properly witnessed, ideally by at least one other person in your play group.
 This isn't a strict rule for casual play, but it's important for verification, especially if there are prizes or club acknowledgments involved.

 • You must be playing just one ball.
-If you hit a provisional ball and it goes in, a wonderful shot! - a an ace it is not.
+If you hit a provisional ball and it goes in, it's a wonderful shot but an ace it is not.

 While an ace is technically possible on any hole, it is almost exclusively achieved on par-3s.
 These are the shortest holes on a course, designed to be reached from the tee in a single shot by most golfers.
 A hole-in-one on a par-4 is incredibly rare, and a par-5 ace (a "condor") has only been verified a handful of times in history.